 Higher Education Level Means Better Earning Increase

-The Federal Reserve Bank of New York, on a recent research conducted noted that on the average, a college graduate can earn up to $78,000 annually, a far cry from what a high school graduate earns at $45,000 a year.
-That’s more than $30,000 difference a year or about 75% premium.
+The Federal Reserve Bank of New York, on recent research conducted, noted that on average, a college graduate can earn up to $78,000 annually, a far cry from what a high school graduate earns at $45,000 a year.
+That’s more than a $30,000 difference a year or about a 75% premium.
 Obviously the labor market, college graduates earn a hefty wage premium.

-Today, the earnings’ gap between college degree holders and those who fail to enroll to higher education continue to widen.
+Today, the earnings gap between college degree holders and those who fail to enroll in higher education continues to widen.
 In 2019, the median income for fresh graduates (aged 22-27) holding a degree reach up to $44,000 a year.
 High school graduates of the same age bracket were recorded to have a median earning of $30,000 a year.

 Other Enticing Benefits of Higher Education